Published on: February 23, 2024 Updated 3 times since publishing

 Quick Comparison Table

-- Evaluate the features you get.
+- I evaluated the features you get with each free plan.
 Many free password managers limit their best features to paid plans.
-I looked for free plans that offer essential features like secure password generation, auto-save, and auto-fill.
-Some, like Dashlane and RoboForm, even offer additional perks like password auditing and sharing.
+I looked for free plans that offer well-functioning essential features like secure password generation, auto-save, and auto-fill.
+Some, like Proton Pass and RoboForm, even offer additional perks like password auditing and sharing.

 Risks & Disadvantages of Using a Free Password Manager

 For those seeking top-tier protection and features, premium plans are the better route.
-They’re generally affordable, with Dashlane Premium available for $4.99 / month and 1Password at $2.99 / month.
+They’re generally affordable, with Proton Pass Plus available for $2.49 / month and 1Password at $2.40 / month.
 Plus, these premium options often come with free trials or money-back guarantees, giving you a risk-free opportunity to explore their capabilities.

 Free vs. Paid Password Managers for iOS

 Free password managers can be a good starting point for basic password storage and auto-fill functionalities.
 However, they come with limitations that can impact your overall experience.
-For instance, Dashlane’s free plan restricts you to just 1 device, and LastPass’s free plan forces you to choose between syncing your passwords on desktop or mobile devices.
+All of the password managers on my list offer really good free plans… but they just can’t compare to their premium versions:

 Free Password Managers to Avoid